Tax Guide for Self-Employed Tutors

 Travel: In-Person Tutors Only

-If you travel to students' homes, mileage and transport costs are deductible.
+If you travel to students' homes, mileage and transport costs are deductible — see our vehicle and mileage claims guide for how to log trips.
 Online-only tutors can't claim travel, but can claim a larger share of home office costs for the extra hours spent working from home.

 Expenses You Can't Claim